Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Related Work

 \subsection{Panoramic Scene Understanding}

 Panoramic images provide full 360{\textdegree} environmental coverage and have attracted growing attention in autonomous driving and robotics.
-Existing research can be broadly grouped into semantic perception and geometric reasoning tasks~\cite{lin2025one,ai2025survey}.
+Existing research can be broadly grouped into semantic perception and geometric reasoning tasks~\cite{lin2025one,ai2025survey,zhu2026panoramic_scene_analysis,meng2025_3d_scene_geometry}.
 For semantic understanding, early methods unfold panoramic images with equirectangular projection (ERP) and divide them into several segments for independent encoding and subsequent fusion~\cite{yang2019pass,yang2020ds}.
-To mitigate the domain gap between perspective and panoramic imagery, a large body of work explores unsupervised domain adaptation strategies, including explicit adversarial learning~\cite{ma2021densepass,zheng2023both,zheng2024360sfuda++}, implicit prototypical adaptation~\cite{zhang2022bending,zhang2024behind,zheng2024semantics,zheng2023look_neighbor}, and pseudo-label generation as supervision signals~\cite{zhang2024goodsam,zhang2024goodsam++,zhong2025omnisam}.
-In addition, several specialized designs are introduced, \textit{e.g.}, distortion convolutions~\cite{hu2022distortion,orhan2022semantic} , spherical deformable patch embedding~\cite{li2023sgat4pass,xu2025mamba4pass}, transformer-based perception modules~\cite{cao2024geometric,lan2025deformable,guttikonda2024single}, and spherical projection transformation~\cite{tan2025dasc} to learn the distorted features in panoramic data.
-Beyond pixel-wise semantics, panoramic perception also extends to Bird’s-Eye-View (BEV) mapping and geometric structure estimation.
-BEV-oriented approaches transform fisheye or panoramic inputs into top-down representations for scene understanding~\cite{samani2023f2bev,yogamani2024fisheyebevseg,li2025fishbev,liu2025articubevseg,wenke2025dur360bev,wei2024onebev,teng2024360bev}.
+To mitigate the domain gap between perspective and panoramic imagery, a large body of work explores unsupervised domain adaptation strategies, including explicit adversarial learning~\cite{ma2021densepass,zheng2023both,zheng2024360sfuda++}, implicit prototypical adaptation~\cite{zhang2022bending,zhang2024behind,zheng2024semantics,zheng2023look_neighbor}, and pseudo-label generation as supervision signals~\cite{zhang2024goodsam,zhong2025omnisam,zhang2024goodsam++}.
+Recent work further improves source-free adaptation through pseudo-label denoising and cross-resolution alignment~\cite{chang2026denoise}.
+In addition, several specialized designs are introduced, \textit{e.g.}, distortion convolutions~\cite{hu2022distortion,orhan2022semantic}, spherical deformable patch embedding~\cite{li2023sgat4pass,xu2025mamba4pass}, transformer-based perception modules~\cite{cao2024geometric,lan2025deformable,guttikonda2024single}, and spherical projection transformation~\cite{tan2025dasc} to learn the distorted features in panoramic data.
+Beyond pixel-wise semantics, panoramic perception also extends to Bird's-Eye-View (BEV) mapping and geometric structure estimation.
+BEV-oriented approaches transform fisheye or panoramic inputs into top-down representations for scene understanding~\cite{samani2023f2bev,yogamani2024fisheyebevseg,li2025fishbev,liu2025articubevseg,wenke2025dur360bev,wei2024onebev,teng2024360bev}, with recent work leveraging LiDAR to camera knowledge distillation for single panoramic camera BEV segmentation~\cite{sun2026kd360}.
 Panoramic layout estimation methods instead focus on recovering indoor 3D structures through projection-aware reasoning and geometric disentanglement~\cite{fernandez2018layouts,yang2019dula,shen2023disentangling,shen2024360,su2023gpr}.

 Despite these advances, existing work primarily targets 2D semantic or specific geometric tasks.
 Occupancy modeling from panoramic inputs remains largely unexplored, especially for real quadruped robots with multimodal sensing.